ar10000/portfolio_site/knowledge/andrew.md

 - Production-ready architecture from day one
 - Focus on reliability, maintainability, and measurable business outcomes
-- 3-10 day delivery cycles for rapid prototyping
+- 1-2 week delivery cycles for starter builds
 - Clear communication with weekly updates
 - Fixed pricing with no hidden fees
 - 30-day warranty on all implementations